kbvernon/modtheworld/13-vector_types.md

 ## 5  5 5.2  e  TRUE
 ```

 Notice that when you create the data.frame, the vectors become named columns.
-To extract those names, we can again use the `names()` function.
+To extract those column names, we can again use the `names()` function.

 ```r